orhun/personal-blog/content/stdout-vs-stderr.md

 [Terminal user interfaces](https://en.wikipedia.org/wiki/Text-based_user_interface) leverages the terminal by drawing widgets/components such as text inputs, spinners and styled text on it, similar to the traditional graphical user interfaces.
 The terminal is able to _render_ such elements thanks to the custom handling of [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 These ANSI _sequences_ are used to control the cursor location, color and styling of the terminal.

 So in order the create a terminal user interface, we need a _low-level library_ for controlling both the terminal and I/O streams and also rendering the UI components.
-Usually, this two step process is split between different libraries for ease-of-use and the sake of single responsibility prenciple.
+Usually, this two step process is split between different libraries for ease-of-use and the sake of single responsibility principle.

 For example, while [ncurses](https://en.wikipedia.org/wiki/Ncurses) (one of the oldest TUI libraries written in C) is taking care of the low-level interface to the terminal, [CDK](https://invisible-island.net/cdk/) (curses development kit) provides a sets of widgets to build GUI-like applications in the terminal.